onap/archived-logging-analytics/elasticstack/filebeat/log4j/conf/README.md

                      Container path - /usr/share/filebeat/data

 9. The third volume mapping is specific to the particular filebeat on that host.
 This path i.e. (/usr/share/onap/filebeat/data/) should not be shared and its contents should be unique to that host.
+10. The filebeat.properties need not be deployed after the values from it are used.